tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MariaDB/产品简介/分布式版本_intl_en.md

 ### Sharding rules
 A relational database is a two-dimensional model.
 To shard data, it is usually necessary to find a shardkey field to determine the sharding dimension.
 Then, a rule needs to be defined to actually shard the database.
 You need to comprehensively evaluate your business needs to find a suitable sharding rule.
 Several common sharding rules are described below:
 1. Based on date order, such as sharding by year (one shard for 2015 and another for 2016).
- - Advantages: simple and easy to query.
+ - Advantages: Simple and easy to query.
- - Disadvantages: the server performance for the current hot data (e.g., data in 2016) may be insufficient, while the storage performance for cold data is idle.
+ - Disadvantages: The server performance for the current (e.g., 2016) hot data may be insufficient, while the storage performance for cold data is idle.
 2. Based on the modulo of user ID, where the value ranges of the ID field after modulo operation are spread across different databases.
- - Advantages: the performance is relatively balanced and all data of the same user is in the same database.
+ - Advantages: The performance is relatively balanced and all data of the same user is in the same database.
- - Disadvantages: this may lead to data skew (for example, when a merchant system is designed, the data of one merchant of large-scale business mall may be more than that of thousands of merchants of small-scale business).
+ - Disadvantages: This may lead to data skew (for example, when a merchant system is designed, the data of one merchant of large-scale business mall may be more than that of thousands of merchants of small-scale business).
 3. Based on the modulo of primary key, where the value ranges of the primary key field after modulo operation are spread across different databases.
- - Advantages: the performance is relatively balanced, data skew seldom occurs, and all data of the same primary key is in the same database.
+ - Advantages: The performance is relatively balanced, data skew seldom occurs, and all data of the same primary key is in the same database.
- - Disadvantages: data is randomly distributed, and some business logics may require cross-shard join operations that are not supported directly.
+ - Disadvantages: Data is randomly distributed, and some business logics may require cross-shard join operations that are not supported directly.

 In terms of sharded data source management, there are currently two modes:
-1. Client mode: the data sources of multiple shards are managed by the configuration in the business program module, and the reading, writing, and data integration of the shards are performed within the business program.
+1. Client mode: The data sources of multiple shards are managed by the configuration in the business program module, and the reading, writing, and data integration of the shards are performed within the business program.
-2. Middleware proxy mode: a middleware proxy is built on the frontend of the sharding databases which are imperceptible to the frontend application.
+2. Middleware proxy mode: A middleware proxy is built on the frontend of the sharding databases which are imperceptible to the frontend application.

 ## TDSQL for MySQL
 ### Automatic horizontal sharding (sharding databases and splitting tables)